facade-technologies-inc/facile/documentation/TDP/source/contents.rst

 solutions are either code-less meaning they can't easily be integrated into other software products, or they involve so much coding to use that someone without programming experience can't use them easily.

-Facile APIs provide a happy medium; they're easy to for someone with little or no programming experience to create and use, and they're flexible enough to be integrated into larger software products.
+Facile APIs provide a happy medium; they're easy for someone with little or no programming experience to create and use, and they're flexible enough to be integrated into larger software products.
 The simplicity is achieved by producing an API that is tailored both to the target application and to the user's needs.